Hamilt79/wlx-overlay-s/README.md

 # Fork Notes/Changes

 Adds the ability to fling yourself using space drag.
 Similar to using OVR Advanced Settings and turning on Gravity and setting it to zero.
 Only works with OpenXR as of now because I don't use OpenVR.
-Might add it later.
+I might add it later.

 # WlxOverlay-S